kamilskoczylas/NEC-Decoder/README.md

 # NEC-Decoder

 Designed and tested on Raspberry PI Zero
-Version 0.1 under tests
+Version 0.1
+Python 3 required

-The idea of this module is to retrieve, translate and fill in missing InfraRed signal for Raspberry PI Raspberry is convenient device, but has unreliable signal retrieving speed.
+The idea of this module is to retrieve, translate and fill in missing InfraRed signal for Raspberry PI

 This module try to guess missing signal phrases.

-Before using make sure your Raspberry PI has
+Before using with Raspberry Zero make sure your Raspberry PI has
 - appropriate power adapter
 - good cooling